Tuttlingen–Inzigkofen railway: Since 1950: dismantling and service improvements

 The express service offering remained stable until about the 1980s, and the average speed on the line by that time had been increased to 70 km/h.
 However, the local service schedule was reduced by the Deutsche Bundesbahn by the beginning of the 1990s.
 In 1988, the Deutsche Bundesbahn introduced a clock-face timetable, which was reinforced by some trains that ran outside the regular pattern.
 The trains now operated as RegionalSchnellBahn ("regional express trains", RSB) services and ran every two hours from Ulm to Neustadt (Schwarzw).
 In 2003 the section between Tuttlingen and Fridingen also became part of the Ringzug network, so that this section also benefited from better rail connections after the decline during the Bundesbahn period.

 Operations

 Passenger services

 It is served under a two-hourly clock-face timetable, Monday to Friday, at times hourly, with Regional-Express trains running between Ulm and Donaueschingen (some continuing to Villingen).
 Their average speed on the Tuttlingen–Inzigkofen section is under 70 km/h.
 The line between Tuttlingen and Fridingen is integrated into the Ringzug concept.
 Hohenzollerische Landesbahn (HzL) trains run from Fridingen to Tuttlingen, some continuing to Immendingen.
-However, the two-hourly timetable is not continuous with on;y six pairs of trains running on working days.
+However, the two-hourly timetable is not continuous with only six pairs of trains running on working days.
 No Ringzug trains run on the weekend.
 Between May and October, however, the Naturpark-Express runs on weekends between Gammertingen, Sigmaringen, Tuttlingen and Blumberg-Zollhaus, which provides additional capacity for carrying bicycles.